agsb/jelly/documents/ControlLinesEasy.md

 states for BG, AG, M0, M1, M2, T0, T1, K0, K1,

+states for ZR, MV, MD, CL5, by loop logics

 clock pulse into CLK8

-- zero from zero logics
+- ZR zero from zero logics
 - clear code byte from lookup logics, are CL4 and CL8
-- clear data byte from loop logics, is CL5
+- CL5 clear data byte from loop logics
 - begin (BG) from control line, is C
 - again (AG) from control line, is C
 - M0, M1, M2 from control lines, into A8-A10 of U3